augustineezinwa/WEConnect/README.md

 ## Features
 WEConnect consist of the following features:
 ###  Users
--Users can register into WEConnect
+* Users can register into WEConnect
--Users can log into WEConnect
+* Users can log into WEConnect
--Users can view all businesses in WEConnect
+* Users can view all businesses in WEConnect
+* Users can search for any business in WEConnect
+* User can choose to search for any business by category in WEConnect
--Users can search for any business in WEConnect
+* Users can choose to search for any business by location in WEConnect
--User can choose to search for any business by category in WEConnect -Users can choose to search for any business by location in WEConnect -Users can choose to write a review for any business in WEConnect -Users can register businesses in WEConnect
+* Users can choose to write a review for any business in WEConnect
+* Users can register businesses in WEConnect
--Users can update their businesses in WEConnect
+* Users can update their businesses in WEConnect
--Users can delete their businesses in WEConnect
+* Users can delete their businesses in WEConnect

 ## Technology

 **WEConnect** makes use of modern technologies.
 The core ones are:

 * ECMAScript 6: Also known as ES2015, this is a version of Javascript with